Vuong-Chu/Notes/Quant/README.md

   * Percentage of Volume: This algorithm continues sending partial orders according to the defined participation ratio and according to the volume traded in the markets.
   * Implementation shortfall strategy: Implementation shortfall is the sum of execution costs and the opportunity cost incurred in case of adverse market movement between the time of the trading decision and order execution, and is a form of slippage (slippage refers to the difference between the expected price of a trade and the price at which the trade is executed).
 Hence, implementation shortfall strategy aims at minimizing the execution cost of an order by trading off the real-time market, thereby saving on the cost of the order and benefiting from the opportunity cost of delayed execution.
   * Sniffing strategy: Uses the buy side of a large order.
 Such detection through algorithms will help the market maker identify large order opportunities and enable them to benefit by filling the orders at a higher price.
-* Trade execution: determines how best to execute the trade to minimize market impact and timing risk.
+* __Trade execution__: determines how best to execute the trade to minimize market impact and timing risk.
   * Execution model: executes the trades, making several decisions with constraints on (actual) transaction costs and trading duration.
 The most general decision is the trading strategy followed by the venue and order type.
-*  Post-trade analysis:
+*  __Post-trade analysis__: Evaluate the performance of the trade.

 Example:
 Objective: replicate the FTSE 100 index by trading a subset of stocks (that is, not the entire index) that provides a similar performance to the index while minimizing the transaction costs naturally incurred when rebalancing any replicating portfolio.